-For more than 85 years, the United States Department of Veterans Affairs (VA) Research and Development program has improved Veterans' lives through innovations and discoveries that have led to advances in health care for Veterans and all Americans.
-VA's Research program is the world's only research program focused wholly on conducting groundbreaking research to meet the full spectrum of Veterans' medical needs.
-The program takes full advantage of being part of an exceptional integrated health care system for Veterans, and of VA's state-of-the-art electronic health records system.
-Today's VA Research program is an acclaimed model for conducting superior bench-to-bedside research; attracts the best and brightest investigators, many of whom also work as VA clinicians; and quickly translates research findings into advancements in care and medical decision-making based on patient-centered evidence.
-While realizing the advantages of an intramural program and embracing its close affiliation with academic institutions, VA's Research and Development program fosters dynamic collaborations with federal agencies, private industry, and others-furthering the program's span of achievements and its national health impact.
+Research and Development program has improved Veterans' lives through innovations and discoveries that have led to advances in health care for Veterans and all Americans VA's Research program is the world's only research program focused wholly on conducting groundbreaking research to meet the full spectrum of Veterans' medical needs The program takes full advantage of being part of an exceptional integrated health care system for Veterans, and of VA's state-of-the-art electronic health records system Today's VA Research program is an acclaimed model for conducting superior bench-to-bedside research, attracts the best and brightest investigators, many of whom also work as VA clinicians, and quickly translates research findings into advancements in care and medical decision-making based on patient-centered evidence While realizing the advantages of an intramural program and embracing its close affiliation with academic institutions.
+VA's Research and Development program fosters dynamic collaborations with federal agencies, private industry, and others-furthering the program's span of achievements and its national health impact.

-Throughout its 85-year history, the first 55 years of which is documented in this book, VA research has established a superb record of discovery, innovation, and advancement that has benefited Veterans and all Americans.
-The history of VA research is a testimony to these achievements and the men and women who accomplished them, and also offers a glimpse at the Program's future.
+Throughout its 84-year history, the first 55 years of which is documented in this book, VA research has established a superb record of discovery, innovation, and advancement that has benefited Veterans and all Americans The history of VA research is a testimony to these achievements and the men and women who accomplished them, and also offers a glimpse at the Program's future

+For questions or additional coples Contact:

+R&D Communication (12)

-For questions or additional copies contact: R&D Communications (12) 103 South Gay Street, Ste.
-517 Baltimore, MD 21202 (410) 962-1800 x223 research.publications@va.gov
+103 South Gay Street, Ste.
+517

+Baltimore, MD 21202

+(410) 962-1800 x223

+research.publication@va.gov

+printed by GPO 2010

-For more information, go to www.research.va.gov
+For more information, go to www.reseach.va.gov